Displacement (geometry)

 In geometry and mechanics, a displacement is a vector whose length is the shortest distance from the initial to the final position of a point P undergoing motion.
 It quantifies both the distance and direction of the net or total motion along a straight line from the initial position to the final position of the point trajectory.
 A displacement may be identified with the translation that maps the initial position to the final position.
+Displacement is the shift in location when an object in motion changes from one position to another.

+For motion over a given interval of time, the displacement divided by the length of the time interval defines the average velocity (a vector), whose magnitude is the average speed (a scalar quantity).

+Formulation

-A displacement may be also described as a relative position (resulting from the motion), that is, as the final position x_{f} of a point relative to its initial position x_{i}.
+A displacement may be formulated as a relative position (resulting from the motion), that is, as the final position x_{f} of a point relative to its initial position x_{i}.
 The corresponding displacement vector can be defined as the difference between the final and initial positions: